Biden's allies in Senate demand that Israel limit civilian deaths in Gaza as Congress debates US aid

 Lawmakers warned President Joe Biden’s national security team that planned U.S. aid to Israel must be met with assurances of concrete steps from Israeli Prime Minister Benjamin Netanyahu’s hard-right government.

-“The truth is that if asking nicely worked, we wouldn’t be in the position we are today,” Sanders of Vermont said in a floor speech.
-It was time for the United States to use its “substantial leverage” with its ally, Sanders said.
+“The truth is that if asking nicely worked, we wouldn’t be in the position we are today,” Sanders said in a floor speech.
+It was time for the United States to use its “substantial leverage” with its ally, the Vermont senator said.

 “And we all know what that leverage is,” he said, adding, “the blank-check approach must end.”